-University of Oregon Student Conduct Code Definition of Explicit Consent
+University of Oregon Student Conduct Code Definition of Explicit Consent When considering Served Misson dust in violation

 When considering Sexual Misconduct in violation of the Student Conduct Code, the university considers "Explicit Consent," defined as voluntary, noncoerced and clear communication indicating a willingness to engage in a particular act.
 "Explicit Consent" includes an affirmative verbal request or response, or voluntary acts unmistakable in their meaning.